 Overlooks the football field and track.
 (The name of Viking Stadium was used when the school was known as Ricks College.)
 The Outdoor Resource Center is located under the stadium.
 They also hold Stadium Singing underneath it every semester, even during the summer session.
 See Stadium Singing.

 The Campus Leadership Forum convenes three times each year, and brings the entire campus leadership together to review proposals and initiatives being considered.

 Campus Outdoor Learning Center and Arboretum

 Located on Seventh South (west of University Village housing complex).
 Provides native plants and trees from a natural environment.
 See Arboretum.

 Located southwest of the Campus Outdoor Learning Center.
 The university receives electrical power through the substation from Utah Power.

-An online tool available to students through the Academic Discovery Center that provides tools and resources for students to prepare for and obtain internships and jobs.
-See Academic Discovery Center.
+An online tool available to students through the Academic Advising that provides tools and resources for students to prepare for and obtain internships and jobs.
+See Academic Advising.